Trump escapes chill of Washington for Florida holiday

-WASHINGTON (AP) — President Donald Trump escaped the chillof Washington and his impeachment on Friday to celebrate Christmas and New Year’s in sunny Florida with family and friends.
+WEST PALM BEACH, Fla.
+(AP) — President Donald Trump has escaped the chill of Washington and his impeachment to celebrate Christmas and New Year’s in sunny Florida with family and friends.

 One thing he isn’t celebrating is the delay in his Senate impeachment trial.